 Not only that I wanted to spend more time cleaning around my fingernails preferably without having to use vaseline around the edges as suggested by other users or messing around with liquid latex.
 I simply resorted back to my wooden cuticle stick and every time I put a coat of base coat or topcoat on my nail, before curing I would take the cuticle stick, use the flat-ended side to gently remove excess varnish down each side of my finger.
 As the varnish was still wet, this worked beautifully!!

 When applying the powder, very little pressure is needed to make the powder stick to your nail.
-This is great for people like myself that don’t have a good grip.
+This is great for people like myself who don’t have a good grip.
 Also, there really is minimal fallout, just make sure to tap excess powder off the applicator over the powder bottle.

 Again, due to my dexterity, I am unable to lay my hands/fingers flat under the lamp.
 The fact it is small enough to hold over my nails, I can cure my nails without having to lay them flat on the table.
 (Something I struggle with at nail bars).